Predicting Exporters with Machine Learning: How to use exporting scores

-To illustrate our idea, we perform back-of-the-envelope estimates of how many capital expenses and cash resources a representative firm needs to climb risk categories.
-We can classify firms in different risk categories based on a simple partition of exporting scores as if we were a financial institution.
-By construction, probabilistic exporting scores obtained from baseline BART-MIA are in a range $(0, 1)$.
-Let us consider all firms included in a segment of predictions as belonging to the same risk category.
+To illustrate our idea, we perform here back-of-the-envelope estimates to predict how much capital and cash resources may be needed by a company to become fit for exporting.
+We classify firms in different \textit{risk categories}, i.e., categories based on a partition of the distribution of exporting scores obtained in Figure \ref{fig:exporting_score}.
+For simplicity, let us consider all firms included in a decile of predictions as belonging to the same \textit{risk category}.
 Obviously, the higher the distance from export status, $1 - {Pr}(Y_{i})$, the higher the risk for trade credit.
-For simplicity, let us assume that we can identify up to ten main categories of firms.
-The analyst could find a rationale for a different partition of risk classes.
-For the moment, let us just rely on symmetric segments of length equal to $0.1$, i.e., about ten percentage points of lower risk in each following category when approaching export status.
+We obtain symmetric segments of length equal to $0.1$, i.e., about ten percentage points of lower risk in each category when approaching export status.
 Therefore, we can run the following simple specification:

 where $Y_{it}$ is either cash resources or fixed assets for firm $i$ at time $t$, and $x_{it}$ is its firm-level size.
 We will always control for time ($\phi_{t}$), four-digit NACE sector ($\delta_{t}$), and two-digit NUTS region ($\eta_{r}$) fixed effects.
-We cluster standard errors at the firm level.
+We cluster standard errors at the firm level. \*

-Crucially, our coefficients of interest are the ones on $\theta_{risk}$, as these are risk classes built on exporting scores.
+Crucially, our coefficients of interest are the ones on $\theta_{risk}$, as these are the risk classes we built on exporting scores.
 We report them in decreasing order of risk in Figure \ref{fig: coefficients} together with $99\%$ confidence intervals.
 Once we omit the first segment $[0, 0.09]$, the estimated intercepts of eq. \ref{eq: linear} will indicate (logs of) cash resources and fixed assets needed by a representative firm that is more distant from export status.
-Therefore, to obtain what is needed by following categories, we can just consider (log) premia with respect to the first segment.
+To obtain what is on average needed by a firm in a \textit{risk category}, we predict (log) premia with respect to the baseline omitted first segment.

 For example, the representative firm with exporting scores lower than $0.1$ operates with $exp(\hat{\beta_{0}}) = exp(11.6338) \approx 112,850$ euro of cash resources and $exp(\hat{\beta_{0}}) = exp(13.4027) \approx 661,790$ euro of fixed assets.
 Firms in the fifth category, when exporting scores are in a range $[0.4, 0.5)$, will need $exp({\hat \beta_{0} + \hat{\theta_{5}}}) = (11.6338 + 0.6797) \approx 222,690$ euro of cash resources and $exp({\hat \beta_{0} + \hat{\theta_{5}}}) = exp(13.4027 + 0.5933) \approx 1,197,800$ euro of fixed assets.
 To put it differently, we can say that a firm that is in a medium-risk category needs about $97\%$ more cash resources and about $81\%$ more fixed assets if compared with a firm with the lowest exporting scores.